 Gathering as much information as possible is important.
 But the sheer amount of data available can quickly become overwhelming if you don’t have some core KPIs in place.

-Start by setting up your ecommerce business on an analytics system.
+Start by setting up your ecommerce business on an analytics platform.
 Google Analytics is a free tool that tracks many of the KPIs we’ll discuss in this post.

 Let’s talk about how to track the most important ecommerce KPIs for every stage of the marketing funnel: discovery, consideration, conversion and retention.